geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:08:37](https://www.youtube.com/watch?v=_mJIF112c5k&t=517)]
 Yeah, I'll look into that.
-I'll look into seeing if we can do...
+I'll look into seeing if we can do..
 I mean, I'd really like to do it at the schedule cast level, because if the JIT is capturing two different schedule casts, it should not accept the JIT.
-Like, it shouldn't JIT if they're...
+Like, it shouldn't JIT if they're..

 ##### **Chenyu** [[00:08:48](https://www.youtube.com/watch?v=_mJIF112c5k&t=528)]
 Yeah, I think that makes sense.

 ##### **Geohot** [[00:08:50](https://www.youtube.com/watch?v=_mJIF112c5k&t=530)]
 If the schedule cast is not changing.
 Yeah, and that's kind of like an ironclad way to do it.
-Like, that's...
+Like, that's..
 It guarantees if there's different schedule casts, the JIT can never be correct.
 If they're the same schedule cast, it can still be wrong.
-But...
-At least we can detect all of them, so...
+But..
+At least we can detect all of them, so..

 ##### **Nimlgen** [[00:09:09](https://www.youtube.com/watch?v=_mJIF112c5k&t=549)]
 Cool.

 ##### **Chenyu** [[00:09:10](https://www.youtube.com/watch?v=_mJIF112c5k&t=550)]
 Yeah.
 Yeah.
 The goal here is we have BERT working.
 I think this is similar to the strategy for float8.
 We first make it work on this much smaller thing.
 Then once we understand all the Fugong training lemmas should be, like, easier than BERT.
 BERT is slightly annoying with some, like, encoder, decoder stuff.
-I should...
+I should..
 Yeah.
 Once we fix these, lemma should be good.
 And I think we can talk about flash attention next.
 I think that's, like, very big to unlock some memory thing for 8K Windows.

 ##### **Wozeparrot** [[00:09:52](https://www.youtube.com/watch?v=_mJIF112c5k&t=592)]
 So for flash attention, it's mostly there.
 I showed how to get it in today.
 Gradient for Q and V are working, and K is just being annoying because it's the most complicated gradient to do.